What is 3D bioprinting used for?

 Christopher LEON-VALDIVIESO (Research Engineer)

-• identifying the most suitable biofabrication technologies;
+• identifying the most suitable biofabrication technologies, ;

 • developing printing or bioprinting processes;

-Access to the CNRS campus with a QR code (to request a code or for any further information, please contact us at: rf.re1769027172illep1769027172tnomu1769027172@eimi1769027172hc-el1769027172op1769027172
+Access to the CNRS campus with a QR code (to request a code or for any other inquiries, please contact us:

-Receive a weekly summary of the UM agenda
+Receive a weekly summary of the UM calendar

-* By entering your email address, you agree to receive a weekly summary of the UM calendar by email and acknowledge that you have read ourprivacy policy.
-You can unsubscribe at any time using the unsubscribe linkor by contacting us by email.
+* By entering your email address, you agree to receive a weekly summary of the UM calendar via email and acknowledge that you have read ourprivacy policy.
+You can unsubscribe at any time by clicking the unsubscribe linkor by contacting us via email.